 In this depiction of a free trial by Headspace, you'll immediately spot a pricing option in the hero section, granting a 14-day free trial.

-6. Visuals and multimedia
+6. Visuals and Multimedia

 This example doesn't mean you need to be super creative to use animations.
 It's more about showing how animations can grab attention and fit your SaaS product well.